jlguenego/node-expose-sspi/README.md

 If you are not on a Microsoft Windows Active Directory Domain, it will use the NLTM authentication protocol.

-Note: the NTLM protocol is not very secure.
+Note: the NTLM protocol is not very secure, so be sure to be above HTTPS.

 #### Kerberos